benjamin-burns/ezgrid/README.md

 -------

 EZ-Grid aims to simplify and speed up the grid search process by streamlining grid search initialization, execution, and analysis in a highly configurable manner.
-Essentially a high-level wrapper for the SLURM `sbatch` command in `--array` mode, EZ-Grid removes the need for writing deep, nested for loops and manually partitioning tasks between jobs.
+Essentially a high-level wrapper for the SLURM `sbatch` command in `--array` mode, EZ-Grid abstracts away the need for writing deep, nested for loops over hyperparameters and manually partitioning tasks between jobs.
 The key features of EZ-Grid are listed below.

 * Automatically create and execute `sbatch` scripts for hyperparameter tuning grids all from a simple JSON configuration file
 * Reduce mistakes by completing an optional confirmation process to review grid search details before execution
-* Change the number of hyperparameter configurations to be run per SLURM array task with a single click - no more manual task distribution or job runtime calculations
+* Change the number of hyperparameter configurations to be run per SLURM array task with a single click—say goodbye to manual task distribution and job runtime calculations
-* Produce randomized, memorable, (and sometimes funny!) "petname" identifiers for each hyperparameter configuration (e.g. `barely-happy-rabbit`), along with a codebook to programmatically retrieve configuration details from identifiers
+* Produce randomized, memorable, (and sometimes funny!) "petname" identifiers for each hyperparameter configuration (e.g. `openly-vocal-minnow`), along with a codebook to programmatically retrieve configuration details from identifiers
 * Easily specify conditional relationships between hyperparameters (e.g., tune `numAttnHeads` only when `encoderType="Transformer"`)
 * Seamlessly integrate setup and wrapup scripts to automatically execute before and after the grid search [COMING SOON]
 * Track grid search progress through a centralized log [COMING SOON]

 ## Getting Started

-TEXT
+UNDER CONSTRUCTION

 ## Run EZ-Grid